Your child can't sit still. He's talking a mile a minute. Is he just a high-energy kid? Or does he have ADHD?

 So how do you know whether your child has hyperactive-impulsive ADHD?
 And if your child does, what treatments can help?

 Signs of Hyperactive-Impulsive ADHD

 No single test can confirm that your child has this type of ADHD.
 Your doctor will first try to rule out other things that can cause hyperactivity.
 It could be stress or emotional issues.
+The behavior might simply be appropriate for his age.
 Sometimes vision problems or learning disabilities can make it hard for a child to sit still.

 The doctor will also look for at least six of these symptoms of hyperactivity and impulsivity:

-- Fidgeting (not being able to sit still)
+- Fidgeting or squirming (not being able to sit still)

 - Nonstop talking

-- Trouble doing quiet tasks, such as reading
+- Trouble sitting still and doing quiet tasks, such as reading

-- Constantly jumping or climbing -- on furniture and other inappropriate places
+- Constantly leaving his seat, jumping or climbing on furniture and other inappropriate places

 - Not having patience

 - Interrupting conversations or speaking out of turn